 Yes, these tests will be computer-based, except for a small group of students with special needs.

 Will students be able to practice before actually taking the English language art and mathematics assessments?

-In late spring 2014, PARCC will provide access to a practice test for all interested schools.
-The PARCC practice test will include technology-enhanced items and will be delivered using the same technology platform that will be used for field testing, allowing students and educators in all PARCC states to become more familiar with the types of items that will appear on the PARCC assessments.
-More information about PARCC task prototypes and sample items can be found here.
+The PARCC practice test is also available that includes technology-enhanced items using the same technology platform that was used for field testing, allowing students and educators in all PARCC states to become more familiar with the types of items that will appear on the PARCC assessments.

-Are the PARCC-developed English language arts and mathematics assessments being field tested?
+Were the PARCC-developed English language arts and mathematics assessments field tested?

-In spring 2014, the PARCC field test will be administered to over one million students across the PARCC states.
-The PARCC field test will give students and local educators the opportunity to experience the administration of PARCC assessments.
-The field test will be conducted in a random selection of schools across PARCC states.
-The sample of students in the selected schools will represent the demographics of each state and of PARCC as a whole.
+In spring 2014, the PARCC field test was administered to more than one million students across the PARCC states.
+The PARCC field test gave students and local educators the opportunity to experience the administration of PARCC assessments.
+The field test was conducted in a random selection of schools across PARCC states.
+The sample of students in the selected school represented the demographics of each state and of PARCC as a whole.
 PARCC worked with Education Testing Service (ETS) to draw a sample of Colorado schools for the field test, and districts with sampled schools were notified of their final selections in December 2013.
-More than a hundred Colorado districts are participating in the field test.
-While the field test assessments are designed to mirror those that will be used in the first PARCC administration in 2014-2015, most students participating in the field test will only take one component of the whole assessment in one content area in order to minimize testing burden on individual students and schools.
-For more information on PARCC field testing (including administration windows), click here.
+More than a hundred Colorado districts participated in the field test.
+While the field test assessments were designed to mirror those that will be used in the first PARCC administration in 2014-2015, most students that participated in the field test only took one component of the whole assessment in one content area in order to minimize testing burden on individual students and schools.

 How quickly will assessment data be returned to districts?